-My role as Non-Executive Director of Bailey Fisher follows a 40-year career at Deloitte, most recently as Head of the Entrepreneurial Business Team in Cambridge.
+My role as Non-Executive Chair of Bailey Fisher follows a 40-year career at Deloitte, most recently as Head of the Entrepreneurial Business Team in Cambridge.
 Having joined Deloitte in 1975, I was promoted to Partner in 1984 and Senior Partner seven years later.
 I stepped down as Senior Partner of the Cambridge office in 2007 to concentrate on growing the Entrepreneurial Business Team, working closely with a range of high-growth technology and life science ventures.

 I hold other Non-executive positions with a Cambridge Life Sciences consulting firm and a regional law firm.
 I am Chairman of the Cambridge Music Festival; a Director and Chair of the Audit Committee for The Cambridge Arts Theatre; and a Trustee of two other arts related charities.
 I also sit on the Advisory Committee of the London Philharmonic Orchestra.

-I co-founded Bailey Fisher in 1998 and spent 20 years driving the business alongside co-founder Paul Bailey, before a successful MBO exit in 2018.
+I co-founded Bailey Fisher in 1998 and spent 20 years running the business alongside co-founder Paul Bailey, before a successful MBO exit in 2018.
 I continue to be involved in the business as a Non-Executive Director.

 As a passionate advocate of diversity and equality in business, in 2008 I founded Women 4 Technology, a business networking forum for 1,500 international entrepreneurs, investors and leaders.
 Launched in Cambridge, Women 4 Technology expanded to London in 2009 and Manchester in 2018.

 Since 2015 I’ve worked with Silicon Valley Comes to the UK to co-ordinate a series of high-profile Cambridge events for entrepreneurs, investors and business leaders.
 I am a mentor on the Techstars Barclays Accelerator and in 2019 was appointed to the Board of Cambridge Wireless having previously been a Business Special Interest Group Champion.
 I am proud to have been selected as one of the 25 Most Influential Business People in the Cambridge Technology Cluster.

 Throughout my career I’ve helped build leadership teams for entrepreneurial businesses across the UK, working in Cambridge, London, Manchester, Leeds, Newcastle and Middlesbrough.
 Early in my career I founded a recruitment business which I built to a successful exit, and worked as Head of Finance for an early stage software company, having trained with a Top 10 Manchester accountancy firm.